Email Processing in Lua

 ctx.modifier.repack_message = ""

--- to a password protected archive
+-- in a password-protected archive

 for threat, path in ctx.message.threats() do